Notable Natives of Columbus, Indiana

 Columbus is best known as an architecture destination and the site of the global headquarters for Cummins Inc, a manufacturer of diesel engines, but it is also the home of the notable natives listed below.

 SUSAN BRACKNEY was raised in Columbus and has written books on the artistic life, organic gardening, and bee-keeping.
 You might have seen her on Good Morning America, taking Jerry Seinfeld’s Bee Movie to task.
 The avid gardener and green-living guru has writings in The New York Times, Organic Gardening, Beekeeping, and more.

 MARJA AND CHASTEN HARMON, two sisters who grew up in Columbus, have been enjoying the limelight on Broadway and in national and international tour companies.
-Aida, The Lion King, Les Misérables, and Hair are just a few of the elite productions the Harmon sisters can tally on their resumes.
+Aida, The Lion King, Les Misérables, and Hair are just a few of the elite productions the Harmon sisters have performed with.

 JAMIE HYNEMAN, co-host of the popular show Mythbusters, graduated from Columbus North High School in 1974.
 He owned and operated the Fur, Fin, and Feather Pet Center on Central Avenue in Columbus for three years before attending Indiana University.